Timeline for the day of the September 11 attacks: 5:00 p.m.

+Shortly after 5:00: The photograph Raising the Flag at Ground Zero is taken.

 5:20:27: The east penthouse on top of 7 World Trade Center crumbles apart.

 5:20:33: 7 World Trade Center, a 47-story building, collapses.
 The building contained New York's emergency operations center, operated by the NYC Office of Emergency Management, originally intended to respond to disasters such as the September 11 terrorist attacks.
 Due to the emergency personnel having more than enough time to evacuate the building since the collapse of the North Tower, there are no injuries or deaths as a result of the collapse.

 6:00 p.m.

 Air Force One landing at Andrews Air Force Base in Maryland.

 President George W. Bush disembarks from Air Force One after landing in Maryland, to board Marine One for the White House.

 Airmen watch Marine One depart Andrews Air Force Base for the White House with President George Bush aboard.

 6:00: Explosions and tracer fire are reported in Kabul, Afghanistan by CNN and the BBC (early hours of September 12 local time).
 The Northern Alliance, involved in a civil war with the Taliban government, is later reported to have attacked Kabul's airport with helicopter gunships.

 6:00: The last of the aircraft headed for the U.S. lands in Canada at Vancouver International Airport, since it was flying over the Pacific.

-6:54: U.S. President George W. Bush arrives at the White House in Washington, D.C.
+6:54: U.S. president George W. Bush arrives at the White House in Washington, D.C.

 7:00 p.m.

 7:00: Efforts to locate survivors in the rubble that had been the twin towers continue.
 Fleets of ambulances are lined up to transport the injured to nearby hospitals, but they stand empty.
 "Ground Zero", as the site of the WTC collapse becomes known henceforth, is the exclusive domain of New York City's Fire Department and Police Department, despite volunteer steel and construction workers who stand ready to move large quantities of debris quickly.
 Relatives and friends of victims or likely victims, many displaying enlarged photographs of the missing printed on home computer printers, have appeared around New York.
 The New York Armory at Lexington Avenue and 26th Street and Union Square Park at 14th Street and Broadway become centers of vigil.

 7:24: Members of Congress join on the steps of the United States Capitol and sing "God Bless America".

 7:30: The U.S. government denies any responsibility for the reported explosions in Kabul, capital of Afghanistan.

-7:30: The Petronas Twin Towers in Kuala Lumpur, capital of Malaysia, are evacuated following reports of a bomb threat (8:30 am on September 12 local time).
+7:30: The Petronas Twin Towers in Kuala Lumpur, capital of Malaysia, are evacuated following reports of a bomb threat (7:30 am on September 12 local time).